cfpb/Metro2/django/README.md

 To run the tests and view coverage:
 1. Enter the Django container: `docker-compose exec django sh`.
 2. Run `coverage run manage.py test` to run the test suite and calculate coverage.
-3. View the coverage report:
+3. View the coverage report in the container with `coverage report`.
-    - To view the report in the container, run `coverage report` in the container.
+4. View the coverage report in the browser:
-    - To view the HTML coverage report:
-        1. Run `coverage html` in the container.
+    - Run `coverage html` in the container.
 This will generate a directory `htmlcov` with all the HTML coverage files.
-        2. Locate and double-click on the `index.html` file in Finder `{Metro2 Directory}/django/htmlcov/` to open the coverage report in the browser.
+    - Locate and double-click on the `index.html` file in Finder `{Metro2 Directory}/django/htmlcov/` to open the coverage report in the browser.

 Full documentation for the coverage libarary is [here](https://coverage.readthedocs.io/en/7.3.2/).